achhetr/notes-app/README.md

 npm install
 ```

-To run notes crud operation
+To run notes crud operation in command line

 To ADD new notes, all notes title should be unique